Joint Frequency and Image Space Learning for MRI Reconstruction and Analysis: Introduction

+We study joint representations in the context of three corruption processes that arise during the imaging process.

-Previous retrospective motion correction strategies~\cite{batchelor2005matrix,haskell2018targeted} are cast as large, non-convex optimization problems with iterative solutions that are slow to compute.
-More recent deep learning approaches~\cite{duffy2018retrospective,haskell2019network,johnson2019conditional,kustner2019retrospective,pawar2018moconet,usman2020retrospective} solve the motion correction problem with a neural network operating purely in image space, even though motion artifacts are induced directly in frequency space during data acquisition.
+\paragraph{Motion. } Previous retrospective motion correction strategies~\citep{batchelor2005matrix,haskell2018targeted} are cast as large, non-convex optimization problems with iterative solutions that are slow to compute. \nw{Deep learning methods~\citep{duffy2021retrospective, haskell2019network, johnson2019conditional, kustner2019retrospective, pawar2018moconet, shaw2020k, usman2020retrospective} solve the motion correction problem with a neural network operating purely in the image space, even though motion artifacts are induced directly in the frequency space during data acquisition.
+An alternative approach has been demonstrated recently that detects motion directly on frequency space data, followed by motion correction via an image space network~\citep{oksuz2019detection}.}